srinikhil-07/privileges-CLI/README.md

 3. The code should be fully in Swift,
 4. Use Apple's new Argument Parser library,
 5. Use Apple's swift-log for logging
+6. XPC in high privilege should be secure.
+Audit token check from https://github.com/securing/SimpleXPCApp has been implemented.

 ## TODO
 - [x] Add Apple's collaboration framework to XPC daemon and check if its daemon safe,
 - [x] In client, add Apple's argument parser Swift package to parse CLI arguments,
 - [x] Test the functionality
 - [x] Automated build, install and uninstall
-- [ ] Add security to XPC daemon
+- [x] Add security to XPC daemon
-- [ ] Toogle for n minutes like in SAP's app.
+- [ ] Toggle for 'n' minutes like in SAP's app.

 ## Usage
 Build both XPC helper and privileges CLI tool.